ricogendron/phase-diversity/README.md

    procedure to the largest possible square format (see below).

 2) Optionally the user may also provide the coordinates of the peak of the on-focus image.
-If not provided, the centre of the image will be assumed.
+If not provided, the centre of the image will be assumed as to where the optical axis is.
 A square-format image will be cropped/extracted, centred on that position.

 3) Optionally the size N of the desired square image can be also set.
    - If not set (N=None, by default), the largest possible square format that fits into the original image will be used.
+The data and the computation supports (FFTs) will all be of this same size.
+   - If N is set and if the NxN format fits into the data image, then it will be used.
 The data and the computation supports (FFTs) will all be NxN.
-   - If N is set and if the NxN format fits into the data image, then it will be used.
-The data and the computation supports (FFTs) will all be NxN as the case before.
    - If N is set but the N × N format exceeds the size of the data image, the latter will be cropped to a suitable smaller size.
 However, the computation support size for Fourier transforms will still be NxN.
-This feature enables work with truncated data images without any truncation effects in the numerical modelling (only the common part is compared to the data at the end).
+This feature enables to work with truncated data images without any truncation effects in the numerical modelling (only the common part is compared to the data at the end).
-   When possible, choosing a value N=2^n is an advantage for speeding up the FFTs.
+   When possible, choosing a value N=2^n is an advantage for speeding up the FFTs (by numpy.fft), but it's not mandatory.
    The images shall not be too large, they shall be restricted to an area where some relevant information appears about the PSF, without cutting the interesting features of the PSF too much.
-If the relevant information (above 1 sigma of noise) is comprised in an area of diameter D, an image size of the order of 1.5 to 2 D is recommended.
+If the relevant information (above 1 sigma of noise) is comprised in an area of diameter D, an image size of the order of 1.5 to 2xD is recommended.
    The user may either format/crop his own images beforehand and provide the function with appropriate images size, or let the function do it.